stefanspringer1/Pipeline/README.md

 [^1]: If you do need such metadata information in a step, you can always get a textual view on this metadata in the form `metadataInfo` or `metadataInfoForUserInteraction` via the `Execution` object which in turn gets it from the `ExecutionEventProcessor`.

 The implementation of `ExecutionEvent` contains methods that simplify the creation of an actual text log entry.
-Cf. the implementation of `ExecutionInfoProcessorForLogger` in the test cases, which are generally a good way to see the features of this framework in action.
+Cf. the implementation of `ExecutionEventProcessorForLogger` in the test cases, which are generally a good way to see the features of this framework in action.

 The framework can also handle the parallel processing of partial work items and handle asynchronous calls (see the section about working in asynchronous contexts).